filipemsilv4/FileWeave/README.md

-# FileWeave: Your Bridge Between Code and LLMs
+# FileWeave: Your Bridge Between Codebase and LLMs

 [![en](https://img.shields.io/badge/lang-en-red.svg)](https://github.com/filipemsilv4/fileweave/blob/master/README.md)
 [![pt-br](https://img.shields.io/badge/lang-pt--br-green.svg)](https://github.com/filipemsilv4/fileweave/blob/master/README.pt-br.md)

 Ever wished you could seamlessly share your entire codebase with an LLM?
 FileWeave makes it possible.
-This desktop application transforms the tedious process of copying multiple code files into a smooth, single-click operation.
+This desktop application transforms the tedious process of copying multiple files from your codebase into a smooth operation.
 Built with Python and tkinter, FileWeave helps you create perfectly formatted code snapshots that LLMs can easily understand and analyze.

 <img width="1391" alt="Screenshot 2024-12-27 at 23 48 56" src="https://github.com/user-attachments/assets/ad26dd50-29b0-45d7-a0ff-ae60dfd7a622" />